sennett/outage-mgmt-prototype/readme.md

 1. ✅ Tests
 2. ✅ .env and git
 3. Isolate clients with an outage - X-times in Y seconds
-  - ensure that we don't re-notify once flagged - DB
+     - ensure that we don't re-isolate once flagged - DB
-4. Get phone number
-5. Whatsapp API to Hamish
 6. heroku deploy
+5. Whatsapp outage notifs. to Hamish

+V1

 7. Isolate clients that had an outage and have returned to normal
+7. Workflow
 8. message clients

 Feature ideas